tjacobconley1/Benford-Python/README.md

 	that it can be adapted across multiple applications (when I had the gscale set to a number higher than 9999 the compiler threw an error)

+	Can this be used for error checking in neural networks? because it is a percentage and not always an exact "double the amount of 1's" scenario?